Lenovo ThinkPad T400s

 Bewertung: Gesamt: 80%

-Quelle: Laptop Logic Englisch EN→DE Archive.org version
+Quelle: Laptop Logic EN→DE Archive.org version

 The ThinkPad T400s delivers as well as, or in some cases better than, previous ThinkPads.
 It should also set the standard for 14-inch widescreen notebooks in the industry and show up most competitors, even if the pricing is not entirely comparable.
 Performance is snappy as ever and the T400s has nearly every feature in the book, even adding a few new ones that will hopefully become more common.